 For most businesses, property rates constitute the third largest outgoing, after staff costs and rent.
-However, for empty property, they may well be the largest outgoing, without any income to pay them.
+However, for empty property, they may be the largest outgoing, without any income to pay them.
 They therefore present a particular challenge to property owners and managers.

 There are very few exemptions from empty property rates and there are some reliefs available, so it is important to be aware of the differences between occupied and unoccupied rates and how the liability to empty property rates arises.
-Effectively the rating of empty property is achieved by levying a separate, different and alternative rate from the occupied rate.
+Effectively the rating of empty property is achieved by levying a separate, alternative rate from the occupied rate.